 You’re standing in the airport terminal, watching a line of luggage move toward you on the conveyer belt.
 You eye each bag carefully, searching for your own and dreading two distinct and disappointing outcomes: Your bag could either appear dented and mauled with your underwear hanging out of a gaping tear, or, like a blind date gone horribly wrong, it could simply fail to show.

 Choosing the right luggage can help prevent these minor tragedies, in addition to other inconveniences like pesky baggage fees for an oversized piece or the embarrassment of trying to squeeze your massive nylon duffel into the overhead compartment as impatient passengers struggle to get by.
 Pick the right hand luggage and experience the freedom of traveling with only a carry-on — you won’t have to worry about lost luggage or extra fees if you can pack what you need in a good-sized carry-on.
 If you do check a bag, you’ll feel confident that it will remain intact if you select a sturdy, reliable brand.
+Here’s how to choose luggage that’s right for you.

 Q. What are my luggage options?